 You may pursue whatever combination of options is best for you.
-If you wish to have an incident investigated and resolved by the College, students should contact the Vice President, Student Success' Office.
+If you wish to have an incident investigated and resolved by the College, students should contact the Dean of Student Success office.
 Employees should contact the Human Resources Department and procedures will be explained.
 Those who wish for incidents to be handled criminally should contact local police where the assault occurred.
 A campus official is available to accompany students in making such reports if desired.
-Contact the Counseling Center or the Vice President, Student Success' Office for more information.
+Contact the Counseling Center or the Dean of Student Success office for more information.